The Shaman & His Daughter

 “No, Daddy, don’t be silly!
-I mean like see them?”
-She teases me.
+I mean like see them.”

-I shake my head—only my Angel-Girl can ask these impossible questions!
-I am thinking this is complicated to explain but then the obvious occurs to me!
+I shake my head, thinking this is too complicated to explain but then the obvious occurs to me!
 The simple truth: “That’s a great question!
 No, I have never seen them when I am flying with my brother.”

-“Well, keep your eye out for them when you are flying, Daddy,” she adds solemnly.
+“Well, keep your eye out for them when you are flying,” she adds solemnly.

-“I will Angel-girl, that’s good idea,” I assure her.
+“I will, that’s a good idea,” I assure her.

 “Maybe you could fly upside down together.
-I know how important the Fairy People are to your job, Daddy, I wouldn’t want you to miss them.”
+I know how important the Fairy-People are to your job.
+I wouldn’t want you to miss them.”

 “I like them too – a lot!”
-A long moment and then I hear her whisper, “Okay, I will tell him.”
+After a long moment, I hear her whisper, “Okay, I will tell him...Daddy?”

-I hear her whisper in the voice of an angel, “They said, ‘A Ho,’ my Daddy.
+I hear Angel-Girl’s proud little voice, “They said, ‘A Ho,’ my Daddy.”